jellyfin-archive/jellyfin-docs/general/administration/installing.md

 1. Download and extract the latest version
 1. Run `install.bat` or `install-jellyfin.ps1`
-1. (optional) Enter a custom install location (default is `%appdata%`)
+1. (Optional) Enter a custom install location (default is `%appdata%`)
-1. (optional) Enter a custom library/data location (default is `%localappdata%`) - Currently not working
+1. (Optional) Enter a custom library/data location (default is `%localappdata%`) - Currently not working
-1. (optional) Select to install Jellyfin as a service
+1. (Optional) Select to install Jellyfin as a service
-1. (optional) Import old library - Not compatible with newer Emby versions
+1. (Optional) Import old library - Not compatible with newer Emby versions
-1. (optional) Create a shortcut on your desktop
+1. (Optional) Create a shortcut on your desktop
-1. (optional) Run Jellyfin after installation
+1. (Optional) Run Jellyfin after installation
 1. Press `Install`

 ## MacOS